anjiefaith/softpay/README.md

 # Softpay
-A technical documentation for SOftpay
+A technical documentation for Softpay